Graduate jobs in investment banking and investment management – do A levels matter?

 High A level grades are essential if you want an investment graduate job

 Unlike some other areas of finance you must possess high A level grades, as well as at least a 2.1 degree, to be considered for a graduate role in investment banking and investment management.
-Commerzbank, for instance, asks for at least 320 UCAS points (or equivalent), which is an ABB at A level.
-For Smith & Williamson’s investment management division, you’ll need at least 280–300 UCAS points (112–116 post-2017).
+Commerzbank, for instance, asks for at least 128 UCAS points (or equivalent), which is an ABB at A level.
+For Smith & Williamson’s investment management division, you’ll need at least 112 UCAS points.

 How recruiters can use your UCAS points

 Graduate jobs in both strands of investment are hotly competed for, with scores of applications being submitted for each advertised position.
 Some organisations use A level results to filter applications.
 On many online application forms, for example, you will be asked to enter your UCAS results and your application will not be taken forward if you don’t meet the minimum requirements.
 Furthermore, many recruiters see good grades as a reflection of your intelligence, commitment and discipline – and if you have demonstrated these qualities through college and university, the likelihood is you’ll do so in the workplace as well.

 A good degree doesn’t make up for low A level grades

 Your first class degree result will not compensate for your low A level grades, unless your chosen employer takes into account mitigating circumstances.
 Some organisations include a section on their application form that allows for circumstances that were beyond your control and genuinely affected your ability to perform.
 Examples include serious illness or injury, the death or critical illness of a close family member and jury service.
 A part-time job or launching and running your own business on the side of your degree don’t count, despite how impressive these may be.